TryC4tchF1nally/Blocklists/Readme.md

-# Pi-Hole-Blocklists
+# Blocklists

-A collection of custom Pi-hole blocklists designed to improve privacy, block unwanted content, and restrict access to specific categories of websites.
+A collection of custom blocklists (originally intended for Pi Hole) designed to improve privacy, block unwanted content, and restrict access to specific categories of websites.
 Each list focuses on a different purpose, giving you the flexibility to choose exactly what you want to block.

 ## License